 You need to visit this website to read more about how to use it.
-I will give more examples for the ISS transit finder maps below:
+I will give more examples of the ISS transit finder maps below:

-There is relevant information to manage those observations correctly because transit ISS across the Sun or Moon usually lasts around only a few seconds.
-It may occur maximum twice from your location in the span of around 90 minutes (ISS orbit period).
+There is relevant information to manage those observations correctly because the transit ISS across the Sun or Moon usually lasts around only a few seconds.
+It may occur a maximum of twice from your location in the span of around 90 minutes (ISS orbit period).

 See the picture examples below:

-Now see the example, when ISS transit may occur twice above some location:
+Now see the example, when ISS transit may occur twice above some locations: